pkg-tool/vibro/docs/src/development/macos.md

 ## Tips & Tricks

-If you are building Zed a lot, you may find that macOS continually verifies new builds which can add a few seconds to your iteration cycles.
+If you are building Vector a lot, you may find that macOS continually verifies new builds which can add a few seconds to your iteration cycles.

 To fix this, you can: